 Reversed: Stubborn, materialistic, greedy, laziness, carelessness, loss of resources, lack of common sense

-The suit of swords cards is all about how one perceives themselves, their (sometimes spiritual) development, and the struggle in a transformative experience.
+The Suit of Swords focuses on rational thinking, Intellect, logic, communication, conflict, and analysis.
+Swords cards are all about how one perceives themselves, their (sometimes spiritual) development, and the struggle in a transformative experience.
 When you draw a sword card, it may suggest that you need to pay attention and examine an issue clearly before making a decision.
 In difficult situations, the sword cards could indicate that you have pushed your thoughts into worry, anxiety, and stress and have lost sight of everything.
 Who are you and what do you want?

 Astrological attributes: Gemini, Libra, and Aquarius.